AkihideHayashi/dualgrad/README.md

 However, when you construct huge function, creation of function node be able to peformance determining step.
 So dualgrad supports method for skip the process.

-First, you should define your function for sympy.
-"define_function" uses sympy to differentiate your function analytically.

 ```python
 def test_function(a, b, c):